sissaschool/sportran/examples/example_commandline_NaCl/README.md

 * `-j 'vcm[1]` : use the columns with header `vcm[1]` as the convective (mass) flux
 * `-t 5.0` : set the timestep to 5.0 fs
 * `--VOLUME 65013.301261` : set the volume of the system
-* `--param-from-input-file-column Temp TEMPERATURE` : use the colum with header `Temp` as the temperature of the system
+* `--param-from-input-file-column Temp TEMPERATURE` : use the column with header `Temp` as the temperature of the system
 * `-w 0.1` : set the width of the moving average filter to 0.1 THz, that is used only to visualize the spectrum
 * `--FSTAR 14.0` : set the $f^*$ cutoff frequency to 14.0 THz
 * `-r` : resample the time-series according to the value of $f^*$ specified with `--FSTAR`